williaz/ExtjsExp/README.md

 *all of the children of the component with a viewModel also have access to their container's data.

 ## [ViewController](http://docs.sencha.com/extjs/6.2.0/modern/Ext.app.ViewController.html)
-Id: use id when dispatching.
+- [ ] Id: use id when dispatching.

-fireEvent(eventName, args): Fires the specified event with the passed parameters
+- [ ] fireEvent(eventName, args): Fires the specified event with the passed parameters

+- [ ] fireViewEvent(eventName): Fires an event on the view. view.on/addListener(...)

 ## [Component](http://docs.sencha.com/extjs/6.2.0/modern/Ext.Component.html#cfg-reference)